 I hope to draw parallels between the American industrial system, transitioning from a past of heavy industry, factories, and teamsters and the disembodied present of electronic mass-media, surface advertising, and consumerism – so clearly embodied in Times Square, explained Meckseper, The critical placement of the pumps is a conceptual gesture that raises questions about business and capital; land use and resources; wealth and decay; decadence and dependence.

 Josephine Meckseper (b.
 1964) has developed a practice that melds the aesthetic language of modernism with a profound critique of consumerism.
 Through her shop windows, vitrines, installations, photographs, films and magazine projects she draws a direct correlation to the way consumer culture defines and circumvents subjectivity and sublimates the key instruments of individual political agency.

-Her works have been included in international biennials such as the Whitney Biennial, the Second Moscow Biennial of Contemporary Art and Biennale d’Art Contemporain de Lyon.
+Her works have been included in international biennials such as the Whitney Biennial, the Second Moscow Biennial of Contemporary Art, and Biennale d’Art Contemporain de Lyon.
 She has also had solo exhibitions at the Migros Museum für Gegenwartskunst (Zürich, Switzerland), Ausstellungshalle zeitgenössische Kunst (Münster, Germany) and a retrospective at the Kunstmuseum Stuttgart.
-Her work was featured at the Museum of Modern Art in New Photography and at the Guggenheim Museum, New York.
+Her work was featured at the Museum of Modern Art in New Photography and the Guggenheim Museum, New York.